 In early summer 2013, The Hill School moved to Burnt Mill Business Park.
 The new 1700 square-foot space housed six classrooms and made it possible to increase enrollment for both the academic and summer programs, as well as the addition of after-school tutoring.

-As of fall 2017, Hill School enrollment had grown from six students at its inception to 40, and staff from only two to nine, which now included a full-time director, six full-time teachers, a full-time administrative assistant, and a part-time public relations/marketing manager.
+As of fall 2017, Hill School enrollment had grown from six students at its inception to 40, and staff from only two to nine.
+Staff now included a full-time director, Susan Mixon-Harrell, who replaced Dr. Hodges in 2016, six full-time teachers, a full-time administrative assistant, and a part-time public relations/marketing manager.

-Enrollment demand continued and the opportunity arose for Hill School to lease a 3800 square-foot custom space on Jaeckle Drive.
+Enrollment demand continued and the opportunity arose for Hill School to lease a 3800 square-foot custom space on Jaeckle Drive in 2018.
 This location includes additional classrooms, a multi-purpose room for workshops and events, a staff break room, and additional office spaces.
-This expansion allows the school the opportunity to grow to serve 60 students in its academic program, ten times its original enrollment!
+This expansion allowed the school the opportunity to grow to serve 60 students in its academic program, ten times its original enrollment!
+In addition, the school was also afforded the opportunity to serve more students with the incorporation of both a school-day and after-school tutoring program in the fall of 2019.

 The Hill School of Wilmington has grown exponentially since the original vision in 2008, and through its programs has helped many students become confident, independent learners.
-The hope is one day to accommodate many more students, possibly expanding to include high school, and relocate to a facility owned by the school.
+The hope is one day to accommodate many more students and relocate to a facility owned by the school.